The Young Ones (TV series): Repeats

 The series achieved a larger audience through 1980s repeat screenings than it did on first run.
-However, repeats of the programme in the 1990s, when the series was considerably older and less topical, fared less well.

-As Bambi was also screened during a BBC1 Comic Relief evening (not included below), it was the most-repeated episode, with six separate repeat screenings from 1985 to 1999.
+Repeats of the programme in the 1990s, when the series was considerably older and less topical, fared less well.
+As Bambi was also screened during a BBC1 Comic Relief evening (not included below), it was the most-repeated episode, with six repeat screenings from 1985 to 1999.
 The repeat details of the series up to 2000 were as follows: